AdaiasMagdiel/simple-cache/README.md

 -   `init(self, **kwargs)`: Initialize the provider with the given parameters.
 This method should be implemented by subclasses.
 -   `get(self, key: str, action: Callable[[], str], expire_in: Optional[timedelta] = None) -> CacheData`: Retrieve data from the cache with the specified key.
 If the data is not found or has expired, the provided action function is executed to generate the data.
 -   `set(self, key: str, value: Any, expire_in: Optional[timedelta] = None) -> CacheData`: Set data in the cache with the specified key and value.
 Optionally, you can specify an expiration time for the data.
--   `set_validate(self, key: str, valid: bool, silent: bool = True) -> None`: Mark data in the cache as valid or invalid.
+-   `set_validate(self, key: str, valid: bool, silent: bool = True)

 #### DetaProvider

-The `DetaProvider` class is a concrete implementation of the `Provider` interface that stores cache data in Deta databases.
+The `DetaProvider` class is a concrete implementation of the `Provider` interface that stores cache data in Deta Base.
 It includes methods to initialize the provider, retrieve data from the cache, set data in the cache, and mark data as valid or invalid.

 -   `__init__(self, deta_key: Optional[str] = None, table_name: Optional[str] = None)`: Initialize the Deta provider with the specified Deta project key and table name.
 -   `init(self, **kwargs) -> None`: Initialize the Deta provider with the given parameters.
 If no table name is provided, a default table name is used.
 -   `get(self, key: str, action: Callable[[], str], expire_in: Optional[timedelta] = None) -> CacheData`: Retrieve data from the Deta cache with the specified key.
 If the data is not found or has expired, the provided action function is executed to generate the data.
 -   `set(self, key: str, value: Any, expire_in: Optional[timedelta] = None) -> CacheData`: Set data in the Deta cache with the specified key and value.
 Optionally, you can specify an expiration time for the data.
 -   `set_validate(self, key: str, valid: bool, silent: bool = True) -> None`: Mark data in the Deta cache as valid or invalid.

+#### FileProvider

+The `FileProvider` class is a concrete implementation of the `Provider` interface that stores cache data in files on the local file system using Python's pickle system.
+It includes methods to initialize the provider, retrieve data from the cache, set data in the cache, and mark data as valid or invalid.

+-   `__init__(self, cache_dir: Optional[PathLike] = None)`: Initializes the FileProvider with the specified cache directory.
+-   `init(self, **kwargs) -> None`: Initializes the FileProvider with the given parameters.
+The parameters are the same from the constructor.
+-   `get(self, key: str, action: Callable[[], str], expire_in: Optional[timedelta] = None) -> CacheData`: Retrieves data from the file-based cache with the specified key.
+If the data is not found or has expired, the provided action function is executed to generate the data.
+-   `set(self, key: str, value: Any, expire_in: Optional[timedelta] = None) -> CacheData`: Sets data in the file-based cache with the specified key and value.
+Optionally, you can specify an expiration time for the data.
+-   `set_validate(self, key: str, valid: bool, silent: bool = True) -> None`: Marks data in the file-based cache as valid or invalid.

 ## Testing